 4 – Adjust Your Total Volume, Frequency and Intensity

 When it comes time to really taper, you’ll need to adjust every aspect of your training to give your body the rest it needs.
 Our recommendations:

 - Maintain Frequency – If you have been swimming 4 days per week for the last 6 months, don’t break that routine.
 Keeping your time in the pool consistent will help you maintain your feel for the water.

-- Decrease Your Volume – By swimming 20% less distance than your typical workouts, you’ll give your body enough rest to full prepare for peak performance.
+- Decrease Your Volume – Swim 20% less distance than your typical workouts to give your body enough rest to full prepare for peak performance.

 5 – Trust The Process